API version: 2022-10-20

 Invalid data must not be accepted and must never be used for RQC calls.

-The dialog by which a reviewer submits a review must be extended: If there is no entry yet for this reviewer, journal, and year in the table described in Section 2.4.2 above, the MHS must ask the reviewer if they want to opt into participating in RQC for this journal for this year or want to opt out of participating in RQC for this journal for this year.
+The dialog by which a reviewer submits a review must be extended: If there is no opting entry yet for this reviewer, journal, and year in the table described in Section 2.4.2 above, the MHS must ask the reviewer if they want to opt into participating in RQC for this journal for this year or want to opt out of participating in RQC for this journal for this year.

 Use the following wording for the question: